grafana/jsonnet-libs/sap-hana-mixin/README.md

 # SAP HANA mixin

+SAP HANA® is the trademark or registered trademark of SAP SE or its affiliates in Germany and in other countries.

 The SAP HANA mixin is a set of configurable Grafana dashboards and alerts.

 The SAP HANA mixin contains the following dashboards: